-- 1. Calculate the person-years at risk in the two study groups separately. - 2.
-Estimate the "relative risk" and "excess risk" measuring the effect of daily supplementation with vitamin E on the risk prostate cancer. - 3.
-Estimate either the excess fraction or preventive fraction, whichever more appropriate, to describe the proportional impact of vitamin E supplementation. - 4.
+1. Calculate the person-years at risk in the two study groups separately.

+- 2. Estimate the "relative risk" (using incidence rate ratio) and "excess risk" (using rate difference) for measuring the effect of daily supplementation with vitamin E on the risk prostate cancer. - 3.
+Estimate either the attributable fraction or preventive fraction, whichever more appropriate, to describe the proportional impact of vitamin E supplementation. - 4.
 Discuss the results.
 What can be concluded from these estimates?